xavier2910/ksp-MusicSwitcher/STRUCTURE.md

 ## The `MusicSwitcher`

 This is kind of the orchestrator of the whole thing, alongside its lackeys, `Patcher`, `SettingsLoader`, `StockMusicExtractor`, and
 `AudioSourceWrangler`.
-The first three are only relevant at startup: `Patcher` finds the stockMusicLogic GameObject, instantiates the
+The first three are only relevant at startup: `Patcher` finds the StockMusicLogic GameObject, instantiates the
 `MusicSwitcher`, and attatches it to the MusicLogic.
 The `MusicSwitcher` then sets up the `StockMusicExtractor`, which extracts references to many of the stock music `AudioClip`s.
 Meanwhile, the `SettingsLoader` loads the global settings.